Pacific Northwest Trail

 My Pacific Northwest Trail Hike

-My pack weighs right around 18 pounds without food and water.
-I may need to carry up to 10 days of food (ouch!).
-I'll mostly resupply from stores in towns, but expect to send a couple of resupplies in the more remote spots.
+My pack weighs right around 17 pounds without food and water.
+The most days of food I carried was 9 (ouch!).
+I mostly resupplied from stores in towns, but sent a food package to Ross Lake Resort.

 The prices are only for costs of this trip.
-Almost all gear is still working well from previous treks, so see the IAT Hike page for costs.
+Almost all gear was still working well from previous treks, but some of it wore out this time, so see the IAT Hike page for costs.

 |G4 backpack||16||$0|| made myself from pattern.|